wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-identity-authentication-solution-for-microsoft-365/includes/4-prepare-for-directory-synchronization-to-manage-identities.md

  *  **Certificates.** All hybrid deployments require a digital certificate issued by trusted third-party certificate authority (CA).
 For a multi-forest hybrid deployment, a single digital certificate cannot be used for multiple Active Directory forests.
 Each forest must use a globally trusted, dedicated CA-issued certificate for secure mail transport to function correctly in a hybrid deployment.
 The certificate used for hybrid deployment features for each forest in a multi-forest organization must differ in at least one of the following properties:

      *  **Common Name.** The common name (CN) of the digital certificate is part of the certificate subject.
 The common name must match the host being authenticated and is typically the external hostname for the Client Access server in the Active Directory forest.
 For example, mail.contoso.com.
 You should use the CN as the differentiating property between Active Directory certificates used in multi-forest hybrid deployments.
      *  **Issuer.** The issuer is the third-party CA that verified the organization information and issued the certificate, such as VeriSign or Go Daddy.
-For example, one forest could have a certificate issued by VeriSign, and one forest could have a certificate issued by Go Daddy. **Note:** In this situation, it's critical that you identify when the certificates expire so that you can renew them appropriately.
+For example, one forest could have a certificate issued by VeriSign, and one forest could have a certificate issued by Go Daddy.
+In this situation, it's critical that you identify when the certificates expire so that you can renew them appropriately.
 If you let the certificates expire, then their corresponding services will become untrusted.

-### Multi-forest Deployment Scenario
+### Multi-forest deployment scenario

 Consider the following scenario.
 It's an example of a topology that provides an overview of a typical Exchange 2013 deployment.
 Contoso, Ltd. is a multi-forest, multi-domain organization with two Active Directory forests configured as follows: